themeteorchef/saas-stripe/saas-stripe-pt-2.md

 </div>

 ### Changing Plans
 When we left off in part one, we were focused on wiring up the customer's plan information to the billing overview page.
 With all of our static data in place, now we need to focus on making things a bit more dynamic.
-To get started, we'll focus on making it possible for our customer's to change their current plan.
+To get started, we need to make it possible for our customers to change their current plan.

 Over on the `/billing/plan` page, we've got a template setup that pulls in the list of plans we defined in `settings.json` during part one.
 Let's take a look at the markup for the template and then see how we wire up the code to make it work.